Dexamphetamine Tablets (Sigma)

-DEXAMPHETAMINE 5mg tablet is a white round flat tablet, scored on one side with D5 on the other.
+DEXAMPHETAMINE 5 mg tablet is a white round scored tablet marked with ‘D5’ on one side and plain on the other.
 Available in bottles of 100 tablets.

-The excipients or other non-active ingredients are povidone, lactose, starch-wheat, and magnesium stearate.
-The tablets do not contain a colouring agent.
+The non-active ingredients are povidone, lactose, wheat starch and magnesium stearate.

-DEXAMPHETAMINE does contain lactose and very low levels of gluten.
+DEXAMPHETAMINE tablets contain lactose and very low levels of gluten from the wheat starch.
 It does not contain tartrazine or any other azo dye.

 The Australian Registration Number for DEXAMPHETAMINE 5 mg tablet is AUST R 19684.